Optimistic Verifiable Training by Controlling Hardware Nondeterminism: The Nondeterminism Challenge

-Over the course of the many operations during training, this rounding to a representable floating point value can lead to a large difference in the end result between the $\mathrm{trainer}$ and $\mathrm{auditor}$.

-\textbf{Parallel Computation:} In a GPU, a single operation (called a \textit{kernel}) is executed by thousands of threads in parallel.
-In NVIDIA terminology, GPUs contain a set of \textit{streaming multiprocessors} (SMs), which run the \textit{thread blocks} required for the kernel.
-At the hardware level, the blocks are divided into \textit{warps}, or groups of threads, that are assigned to the available cores.
-Applications partition arithmetic workloads (e.g. batch matrix multiplies), differently depending on the GPU architecture to achieve high performance \cite{nvidia2022}, thus changing the order of floating point operations.
-Different GPUs have a different number and size of compute units.
-For instance, the number and tile dimensions of tensor core units (specialized matrix multiplication units on the GPU) on NVIDIA Volta and Turing vs. Ampere and Hopper architectures is different~\cite{sun2022dissecting}.
-As a result, a kernel executed on Volta will result in a different value than a kernel executed on Hopper.
-Other work uses nondeterministic execution patterns, allowing a worker to perform redundant work when it is faster than waiting on sequentially dependent outputs from a slower parallel processor, to improve efficiency \cite{merrill2016single}.
+\textbf{2.
+Parallel Computation:} In a GPU, a single operation (called a \textit{kernel}) is executed by thousands of threads in parallel.
+GPUs contain a set of \textit{streaming multiprocessors} (SMs), which run the \textit{thread blocks} required for the kernel.
+At the hardware level, these blocks are divided into \textit{warps} that are assigned to the available cores.
+Because different GPUs have a different number and size of compute units, applications partition arithmetic workloads (e.g., batch matrix multiplies) differently to achieve high performance \cite{nvidia2022}, thus changing the order of FP operations.

-\textbf{Memory Hierarchy and Variable Delays:} The time taken for memory access by each thread depends on the physical location of the data, which can create variable delays \cite{jooybar2013jooybar, defour2015reproducible, chou2020deterministic}.
-In accessing data, the GPU memory hierarchy consists of large amounts of high bandwidth memory (HBM) and small amounts of fast SRAM memory allocated to each SM, and maintains an L1 and L2 cache to improve access times for reused data.
-The caches sizes and access times differ across GPU architectures, which affects warp scheduling.
-For instance, an NVIDIA A100 has 192KB / 40 MB of L1 and L2 cache memory respectively, while the H100 has 256KB / 50MB respectively \cite{nvidia2023}.
-Further, the physical locations of individual SMs differ in distance from the cache and HBM memory on chip.

-\textbf{Non Determinism} To compute primitives such as GEMMs ($D = A \cdot B + C$), the workhorse of machine learning, GPUs split the work of computing the tiles of $D$ across a thread block \cite{nvidia2023}.
-The results across threads are accumulated.
-Due to the varied parallelization and data access patterns across architectures, and the fact that floating point addition is not associative, results across GPU architectures are nondeterministic \cite{crane-2018-questionable, nvidia2022}.
+\textbf{3.
+Memory Hierarchy and Variable Delays:} The time taken for memory access by each thread depends on the physical location of the data, which can create variable delays \cite{jooybar2013jooybar, defour2015reproducible, chou2020deterministic}.
+The GPU memory hierarchy consists of large amounts of high bandwidth memory (HBM) and small amounts of fast SRAM memory, and maintains an L1 and L2 cache to improve access times.
+The caches sizes and access times differ across GPU architectures (e.g. an NVIDIA A100 has 192KB / 40 MB of L1/L2 cache memory, while the H100 has 256KB / 50MB).
+This affects warp scheduling, leading to changes in operation ordering resulting in nondeterminism.
+Finally, to compute primitives such as GEMMs ($D = A \cdot B + C$), the workhorse of machine learning, GPUs split the work of computing the tiles of $D$ across a thread block \cite{nvidia2023}, resulting in nondeterminism that a robust verification method needs to control.

-Any exact and robust verifiable training method would need to control these sources of non-determinism across GPUs.